enthought/distributed-array-protocol/protocol.rst

   contiguous blocks of indices, in the case when ``block_size`` is greater than one--to processes in round-robin fashion.
-When ``block_size`` equals one, a Python slice formed from the ``start``, ``size``, and ``proc_grid_size`` values would reproduce the local array's indices.
+When ``block_size`` equals one, a Python slice formed from the ``start``, ``size``, and ``proc_grid_size`` values selects the global indices that are owned by this local array.

 * ``block_size`` : ``int``, greater than or equal to one.
 Optional.